 The world of marketing isn’t always plain-English and it’s easy to be overwhelmed by acronyms, technical terms and fancy seemingly meaningless words!

-In this video, Sally helps distil the mystery of marketing with a quick no-nonsense guide to the top 21 most popular marketing terms.
+In this video, Sally helps explain some popular marketing mysteries with a quick no-nonsense guide to the top 21 most popular marketing terms.
 Are you ready?

 CTA or Call-to-Action.

 Let’s start with one of our favourite ones!
 Your ‘Call-to-action’ is your prompt to get your customers to take action.

 You might want them to sign up, register today, book now, find out more or read on etc etc. Essentially, a call-to-action is a distinct and direct phrase in your marketing copy or a designated button on your website.
 Marketers use CTA’s to prompt the customer for an immediate response or encourage an immediate sale.

 It’s important to create compelling and enticing call-to-actions to encourage and inspire your customers.
 We often use FOMO (Fear of missing out) type phrases in our CTA’s to encourage urgency.